li-wending/miR-TS/README.md

 ## Demo Data

-The repository includes an example dataset of small RNA-seq data from a study of **hepatitis C** (GEO acc: GSE74872), demonstrating how to run the pipeline to obtain the miR-TS scores and how the liver miR-TS differs between patients and healthy controls.
+This repository includes a demo dataset based on small RNA data from a hepatitis C study (GEO accession: GSE74872).
+It demonstrates the use of the miR-TS pipeline and shows how liver-specific miR-TS scores differ between patients and healthy controls.

 ## Citation